MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-types-placement-precision.md

 - Look at the hologram from the side to avoid depth position variation

+- When reanchoring a guide, scan anchors from the same position and angle

 Each of these suggestions is covered in more detail in this article.

 > [!IMPORTANT]